ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 ### Push
 __Once you are up to date, you can push your changes - at this point in time your local copy and the online copy of the files will be the same.__

+__When you open a fresh `RStudio` session and start working in a repository, especially when it's a shared one, it's a good idea to first pull, then you get the latest version of everything in the repo, and you can continue with the work you had planned.
+Pulling first can really minimise the amount of problems between users - e.g. you having to do something another person has already done, not working on the latest version, etc.__

 __Each file on GitHub has a history, so instead of having many files like `Dissertation_1st_May.R`, `Dissertation_2nd_May.R`, you can have only one and by exploring its history, you can see what it looked at different points in time.__

 For example, here is the history for a script.
 You can see it took me a while to calculate those model predictions!